sarahciston/codingcare/_drafts/notesworkshop.md

 hear more about the we, as a way of structuring or awareness of temporalities. community is present but maybe examples. more practical level of quotations.

-notes section feels like a blog, love it. even if they're not going to make it in a finished document, simple novel idea. seeing idea progression. what i'm tinking in a casual way.
+Faye: notes section feels like a blog, love it. even if they're not going to make it in a finished document, simple novel idea. seeing idea progression. what i'm thinking in a casual way.

 KY is tentatively joining the group and the guidebook is for people interested in joining the future, like her at the beginning. the tone represents the environment perfectly, warm and inviting. creative spaces can be tense and coding can be gatekeepy, combing can be weird. good job to make sure they don't feel uninvitng.

 as a literary device, using we vs i can do. to think about those polarities moving around the space of a manifesto. wonder in addition to manifesto what words could be used to describe that space, getting sense of electro acoustic spa. manifesto feels restrained, text was breaking past that framework of association. text feels very present, currently happening shifting and changing. manifesto feels declarative proclamation space. fixed. historical commentation.

-any other collective identities i gather writing inspiration from, how other groups talk as a collective I? what could be done by swapping we for I and vice versa and how it alters the reading experience as outsider.
+any other collective identities i gather writing inspiration from, how other groups talk as a collective I? **what could be done by swapping we for I and vice versa and how it alters the reading experience as outsider.**

 H: moments where it really lifts off, magical poetic lyric element. like "making is always a research question "persistence is a rhythm not a slog.